What is an Ultrasound/CT-Guided Biopsy?

 If you are having a liver or renal biopsy the Radiologist may ask you to have some blood tests a few days before the study, and may suggest you take a light sedative prior to the examination.
 When you make your appointment, the receptionist will give you details of appointment time and what to do.

 If you are taking regular aspirin or a blood thinner (eg Warfarin), please let the staff at Hamilton Radiology know when you make your appointment.
 You may need a blood test as part of a coagulation screen.
 Please tell staff again on arrival.

-You will be taken to the ultrasound/CT room where the Sonographer (Ultrasound technician) will discuss the procedure with you, and ask you to sign a consent form for this test.
+You will be taken to the Ultrasound/CT room where the Sonographer (Ultrasound technologist) will discuss the procedure with you, and ask you to sign a consent form for this test.
 If you have any queries please don't hesitate to ask the Radiologist or the Sonographer.